qingl0331/nextflowWorkflow/README.md

 5. The 16sPipeline folder contains the QIIME2 based 16S rRNA data processing and analysis pipelines.
 6. The bacteriaWGS_alignVar.nf is a GATK4 based  all-inclusive bacteria variant call pipeline, which includes alignment, QC, variant call and variant annotation.
 7. The bacteriaWGS_alignVar.dsl2.nf is a DSL2 incorporated, modularized version for bacteriaWGS_alignVar.nf, compatible with nextflow version 20.10 or latter.
 You need execute it with -profile slurm option.
+8. The CopyAnalysis folder contains a Sentieon CNV workflow generating germline Copy Number Variant calls.This workflow is compatible can be run within tnRunner.

 Both the loh and microbiome pipelines have a singularity version for slurm systems in the corresponding folders.
 To run the microbiome pipeline, you shoud